-Your child's district must invite them to the IEP meeting if they are 14 and older (or younger, if appropriate), if a purpose of the meeting will be to consider goals for your child after they finish high school, and what kinds of services they will need to attain those goals.
+Your child's district must invite them to the IEP meeting if a purpose of the meeting will be to consider goals for your child after they finish high school, and what kinds of services they will need to attain those goals.
 If your child does not attend the IEP team meeting, the district must take other steps to ensure that your child's preferences and interests are considered.
 Transition services must begin by the time your child turns 16, or even earlier if the IEP determines that this is appropriate.